for everything you need to know about strata...

 Strataman reading

 "Although highly recommended, especially for schemes with more than 5 lots, it's not compulsory to appoint a professional Strata Managing Agent to look after a Strata Scheme.
-You CAN do-it-yourself and there are even a couple of different options open to you.
-However, if you decide to take the 'totally on your own' option then I can highly recommend the DIY STRATA KIT outlined below.
-It's not expensive for what you receive and I'm sure you'll find it invaluable for getting started in the world of strata self-management."
+You CAN do-it-yourself and there are even a couple of different options open to you to massively help you navigate the DIY minefield.
+However, if you want "the best of both worlds" then I highly recommend speaking to someone who knows what they're doing and can help you avoid the 'traps' because there is a lot more to running a strata scheme than most people think.
+Just make sure you tick the "RK Management" box in the Enquiry form at the bottom of this page to get started in the very intense world of strata self-management and uncover the options open to you."

 Share/Save/Bookmark this site